 Our histological findings indicate that blocking SK4 K+ channels with BA6b9 not only attenuates AF induction and duration but also dramatically reduces post-MI overexpression of the SK4 channels themselves as well as multiple measures of atrial structural remodeling.
-Studies of the recent past years revealed a key role for inflammatory signaling pathways in AF development (17).
+Studies in recent years have revealed a key role for inflammatory signaling pathways in AF development (17).
 Inflammation is also recognized as an important pathophysiological mediator in the post-MI HFrEF setting (54).
-Though inflammatory signaling crucially involves non-cardiomyocyte cells such as fibroblasts, adipocytes or macrophages, emerging evidence indicates that atrial cardiomyocytes have the same inflammatory signaling pathways, the activation of which contributes to AF substrate development (17, 55-57).
-Indeed, atrial cardiomyocytes were not only shown to secrete pro-inflammatory cytokines, but also to express their respective receptors that can stimulate via autocrine or paracrine mechanisms various important AF-related signaling cascades (17).
-Although our work did not explore which specific signaling pathway may be involved, we found that 3 weeks of SK4 K+ channel blockade by BA6b9 treatment drastically prevented atrial structural remodeling, as seen by the inhibition of increased collagen deposition (Masson-trichrome staining), ECM accumulation (conjugated-WGA fluorescence) and α-SMA expression in BA6b9- versus vehicle-treated post-MI animals.
+Though inflammatory signaling crucially involves non-cardiomyocyte cells such as fibroblasts, adipocytes, or macrophages, emerging evidence indicates that atrial cardiomyocytes have the same inflammatory signaling pathways, the activation of which contributes to AF substrate development (17, 55-57).
+Indeed, atrial cardiomyocytes were not only shown to secrete pro-inflammatory cytokines, but also to express their respective receptors that can stimulate various important AF-related signaling cascades via autocrine or paracrine mechanisms (17).
+Although our work did not explore which specific signaling pathway may be involved, we found that 3 weeks of SK4 K+ channel blockade by treatment with BA6b9 drastically prevented atrial structural remodeling, as seen by the inhibition of increased collagen deposition (Masson’s trichrome staining), ECM accumulation (fluorescently-conjugated WGA), and α-SMA expression when comparing BA6b9- and vehicle-treated post-MI animals.
 BA6b9 treatment also inhibited the upregulation of NLRP3 inflammasome in the LA of post-MI rats.
-Recent data demonstrate that NLRP3 inflammasome activation in atrial cardiomyocytes might be a sufficient and necessary condition for AF occurrence (17).
+Recent evidence demonstrates that NLRP3 inflammasome activation in atrial cardiomyocytes may be a necessary and sufficient condition for AF occurrence (17).
 In addition, NLRP3 inflammasome activity is increased in atrial cardiomyocytes of patients with paroxysmal AF or long-lasting persistent AF (17).
-Importantly, increases in cytosolic Ca2+ levels can lead to mitochondrial Ca2+ overload and the generation of mitochondria-derived reactive oxygen species (ROS), with subsequent NLRP3 inflammasome activation (58, 59).
-This latter feature might provide an additional deleterious link between abnormal diastolic Ca2+ handling, NLRP3 activation and increased SK4 channel activity.
+Importantly, increases in cytosolic Ca2+ levels can lead to mitochondrial Ca2+ overload and the generation of mitochondria-derived reactive oxygen species, with subsequent NLRP3 inflammasome activation (58, 59).
+This latter feature might provide an additional deleterious link between abnormal diastolic Ca2+ handling, NLRP3 activation, and increased SK4 channel activity.
 Reflecting their probable pro-inflammatory nature, the atrial SK4 K+ channels were upregulated by 3.5-fold in the setting of HFrEF post-MI.
-Remarkably, blockage of the SK4 K+ channels by BA6b9 treatment virtually suppressed this upregulation of atrial SK4 channels as well as that of the NLRP3 inflammasome.
+Remarkably, the blockade of the SK4 K+ channels by BA6b9 treatment virtually suppressed this upregulation of atrial SK4 channels as well as that of the NLRP3 inflammasome.

-The profound effects of BA6b9 treatment on collagen accumulation and the upregulation of α-SMA, SK4 channel and NLRP3 in the atrial epicardium also strengthens the clinical relevance of targeting AF by blocking SK4 K+ channel activity.
-Indeed, various studies support the view that endo–epicardial dissociation is an important driving force for breakthroughs to occur in AF.
-Moreover, in large mammals, epicardial adipose tissue properties correlate with AF severity, postoperative AF incidence and AF recurrence rates after cardioversion or ablation (60).
-Although rodents do not normally have notable epicardial adipose tissue, it will be important to further evaluate how the noted above epicardial changes can contribute to the post-MI AF substrate and whether BA6b9 can have similar effects on the epicardium of large mammalian models.
+The profound effects of BA6b9 treatment on collagen accumulation and the upregulation of α-SMA, the SK4 channel, and NLRP3 in the atrial epicardium also strengthens the clinical relevance of targeting AF by blocking SK4 K+ channel activity.
+Indeed, various studies support the view that endo-epicardial dissociation is an important driving force for breakthroughs to occur in AF.
+Moreover, in large mammals, epicardial adipose tissue properties correlate with AF severity, postoperative AF incidence, and AF recurrence rates after cardioversion or ablation (60).
+Although rodents do not normally have notable epicardial adipose tissue, it will be important to further evaluate how the noted above epicardial changes can contribute to the post-MI AF substrate and whether BA6b9 can have similar effects on the epicardium in large mammalian models.